Berkeley students planning fraudulent course to circumvent ICE rules, avoid deportations

 BERKELEY ADMIN CALLS RURAL AMERICANS 'BAD PEOPLE'

-The tweet, which was shared more than 25,000 times before it was taken down, linked to a longer post stating that a member of the Berkeley community had "found a faculty member who will sponser [sic] this."
-The post noted that a syllabus is being drafted, and that the course "is ONLY for students who are international and need a physical component to remain in the United States."
+The post also stated that the course would "likely" be run "through the anthropology department," although the specifics of the course's substance and subject matter didn't appear to concern most Berkeley students discussing the matter online.

-The longer post has been shared hundreds of times on various Berkeley-related social media groups, including several that are publicly available.
-Academics with ties to Berkeley, including Deborah Miranda, have spread news of the course on their own Facebook accounts.
-(Miranda falsely said in a post that the ICE regulations would affect "Dreamers"; it would in fact affect students with F-1 visas.)
+The longer post has been shared thousands of times on various Berkeley-related social media groups, including several that are publicly available.
+Academics with ties to Berkeley, including Deborah Miranda, have spread news of the course on their own Facebook accounts -- saying it's a "work-around" to beat the ICE rules.
+(Miranda falsely said in a post that the ICE regulations would affect "Dreamers"; they would in fact affect students with F-1 visas.)

 However, some students noted that the plan might not work.